TCATech/PainBot/README.md

-# PainBot v3
+# PainBot v4

-The newest version of PainBot, which is currently being worked on.
+The newest (and probably the cleanest) version of PainBot that is currently working on.

+### New features

+- Slash commands
+- Cleaner embeds
+- And more!